Licensing: Frequently Asked Questions

 - Will OASPA make any changes to its licensing policy in the future?

-At OASPA, one of the criteria for membership is that a publisher must use a liberal license that encourages the reuse and distribution of content http://oaspa.org/about/by-laws/#AppendixII.
+At OASPA, one of the criteria for membership is that a publisher must use a liberal license that encourages the reuse and distribution of content https://oaspa.org/membership/membership-criteria/.
 We strongly encourage publishers to choose a Creative Commons license and recommend (but currently do not require) the use of the CC-BY license wherever possible.
-As emphasized by the early declarations on open access in Budapest, Bethesda and Berlin, open access is about more than access – open access removes access and reuse barriers, and thus has the potential to transform the literature into a much more powerful resource for research, education and innovation.
+As emphasised by the early declarations on open access in Budapest, Bethesda and Berlin, open access is about more than access – open access removes access and reuse barriers, and thus has the potential to transform the literature into a much more powerful resource for research, education and innovation.

 To fully realise the potential of open access to research literature, barriers to reuse need to be removed.
 The Creative Commons (CC) licenses have emerged as an effective legal instrument to achieve this.
 Instead of transferring rights exclusively to publishers (the approach usually followed in subscription publishing), authors grant a non-exclusive license to the publisher to distribute the work, and all users and readers are granted rights to reuse the work.